If you frequent internet marketing related forums and blogs, I am sure you’ve heard this famous saying:

 A hosting account will enable you to host the page in which people will sign up for your list, otherwise known as the “squeeze” page.
 If you do not have a host, consider SiteGround, as they have a 60% off deal where you can get an unlimited hosting plan for only $3.99 a month.

 Of course, there are many other good hosts out there as well.
 BlueHost, HostNine, and A Small Orange are a few examples.
-Honesty, any one of those common shared hosting plans would work.
+Honesty, any one of those commonly shared hosting plans would work.

 2. An Autoresponder Account